It’s a perennial question for morning runners: what to eat before running in the morning?

 Think of a sugar rush followed by a big lull in energy.

 What this means is don’t stuff your face with sugary treats pre-run.
-It’s not a good idea to eat four glazed doughnuts, six chocolate chip cookies, or to put 10 sugars in your coffee.
+It’s not a good idea to eat four glazed doughnuts, six chocolate chip cookies, or to put ten packets of sugar in your coffee.

-Save the sugary indulgence for after a long run, or gorge yourself on a rest day.
+Save the sugary indulgence for after running, or gorge yourself on a rest day.

 The Rules- What to Eat Before a Morning Run- A Summary

-To summarise, here are some rules to keep in mind when planning your pre-morning run fuel.
+To summarize, here are some rules to keep in mind when planning your pre-morning run fuel.

-- You can train for up to one hour on an empty stomach.
-However, if you are looking to do a high-intensity session or a long run- get some fuel in.
+• You can train for up to one hour on an empty stomach.
+However, if you want to do a high-intensity session or a long run- get some fuel in.

-- Drink one coffee 45 minutes before your run to make the most of this performance-enhancing booster!
+• Drink one cup of coffee 45 minutes before your run to make the most of this performance-enhancing booster!

-- Avoid high fibre, high fat, and high sugar breakfast foods.
-Save these for after your run, or for your rest day!
+• Avoid high fiber, high fat, and high sugar breakfast foods.
+Save these for post-run, or for your rest day!